romainsacchi/carculator/docs/index.rst

 Coarse Documentation
 ====================

-**coarse** allows to calculate life cycle inventories for vehicles of different:
+**coarse** allows to calculate life cycle inventories for 112 different car profiles, according to selected:

-* powertrain technologies,
+* powertrain technologies (8): petrol engine, diesel engine, electric motor, hybrid, etc.,
-* year of operation
+* year of operation (2): 2017, 2040
-* and sizes.
+* and sizes (7): Mini, Large, etc.

 It is based on the model developed in `Uncertain environmental footprint of current and future battery electric vehicles by Cox, et al (2018) <https://pubs.acs.org/doi/10.1021/acs.est.8b00261>`_.

 Objective
 ---------

-The objective is to produce life cycle inventories in a transparent way, to be further used in prospective life cycle assessment of mobility technologies.
+The objective is to produce life cycle inventories in a transparent and comprehensive way, to be further used in prospective life cycle assessment of transportation technologies.

 How to install this package?
 ----------------------------